gaowanliang/DownloadBot/README.md

 - [x] Download files
   - [x] Download HTTP/FTP link
   - [x] Download Magnet link
-  - [x] Download the files in the BT file
+  - [x] Download the files in the BitTorrent file
-  - [x] Custom Torrent/Magnet download
+  - [x] Custom BitTorrent/Magnet download
     - [x] Select only the largest file to download
-    - [x] Intelligent file selection based on file size, do not select small files in Torrent/Magnet.
+    - [x] Intelligent file selection based on file size, do not select small files in BitTorrent/Magnet.
-  - [ ] Download Torrent/Magnet according to the size of storage space
+  - [ ] Download BitTorrent/Magnet according to the size of storage space
     - [ ] Do not download files that exceed storage space
-    - [ ] Download the files in Torrent/Magnet several times according to the storage space
+    - [ ] Download the files in BitTorrent/Magnet several times according to the storage space
+  - [ ] Senseless seeding functions
+      - [ ] After each BitTorrent/Magnet file download, keep the last downloaded file for seeding until the next download starts.
+      - [ ] Can be set to force seeding for a period of time at the end of each download
 - [x] Upload a file
   - [x] Upload the file to OneDrive when the download is complete
   - [ ] Upload the file to Google Drive when the download is complete